How to Repel Deer and Rabbits in the Garden

 Physical Barriers

 For rabbits, little fences work well.
-They can hop, but not very high, but they can squeeze through tiny holes and crevices, so make sure the grid of the fence is tightly woven.
+They can hop, but not very high.
+They can squeeze through tiny holes and crevices, so make sure the grid of the fence is tightly woven.
 Unfortunately, deer require very high fences, at least 8 feet because they can jump very high.
 If lieu of a large fence, deer must believe they don’t want to enter an area.
 Electric fences work because, once zapped, deer remember the sensation and believe they cannot cross that barrier by jumping.
-Another option is to tightly string fishing line between rebar stakes, at 1.5’ and 3’ increments, around the area you’d like them to avoid.
-Deer are skittish, and because they feed mostly early in the morning or at dusk it will be harder for them to see the fishing line, but they will feel uneasy about something they can’t see touching them as they try to enter the area.
+Another option is to tightly strung fishing line between rebar stakes, at 1.5’ and 3’ increments, around the area you’d like them to avoid.
+Deer are skittish, and because they feed mostly early in the morning or at dusk it will be hard for them to see the fishing line, but will feel uneasy about something they can’t see touching them as they try to enter the area.

 Stick with it!